Initial Consultation (941) 953-2825

 Paternity rights are not a given.
 Just because a father’s name is on a child’s birth certificate, or the mother has declared the father to be the biological father of the child does not give the father parental rights.

 Often, through DNA testing and other means, proving paternity is necessary to show that a man is indeed the biological father of a child.
-Once recognized by the court, it is easier for the fathers to gain equal timesharing and be held accountable for his duties to the child.
+Once recognized by the court, it is easier for the father to gain equal timesharing and be held accountable for his duties to the child.

 Contact us today for help with paternity concerns you may have